Does Homeowners Insurance Cover House Foundation Repair?

 What can you do if you're not covered by homeowners insurance?

-You are faced with limited options besides paying out of pocket when the damage to your home's foundation isn't covered by insurance.
-Your best bet is to prove the damage was caused by something you are actually covered for.
-If your foundation shifted due to expanding soil caused by an internal flood, which was in turn caused by a burst pipe rather than a natural flood, you would actually be covered in this instance because homeowners policies cover internal floods.
+There are very few options other than paying out of pocket when the damage to your home's foundation isn't covered by insurance.
+So before spending any money be sure that the damage truly wasn't caused by something you are actually covered for.
+For example, if your foundation shifted due to expanding soil that was actually caused by an internal flood from a burst pipe, you would actually be covered in this instance because homeowners policies cover internal floods.

-For future reference, if you live in an earthquake-prone area like California or a flood-prone area such as Florida, you should strongly consider adding those policies.
-It's likely that a powerful storm or flood will damage more than just the foundation of your home.
+If you live in an earthquake-prone area like California or a flood-prone area such as Florida, you should strongly consider getting those separate policies.
+Apowerful storm or flood can damage more than just the foundation of your home.
 Considering the average flood insurance claim is $30,000, you should definitely consider adding coverage.

 How to prevent foundation damage

 There are also several measures you can take to protect your home's foundation.
 The most common cause of foundation trouble is shifting soil.
 The soil beneath your home moves dynamically based on the moisture (or lack thereof) within.
-You want to make sure your home has a good system to deal with water when there are heavy rains and floods so that the moisture is not trapped in your soil.
+You want to make sure your home has a good drainage system that can deal with water from heavy rains or floods so that the moisture doesn't stay trapped in your soil.

-Conversely, if you live in an area prone to drought, you should have a system to periodically water your yard to ensure it retains a good level of moisture.
+Conversely, if you live in an area prone to drought, you should periodically water your yard to ensure it retains a good level of moisture.
 Speaking with a foundation specialist would help you better understand these systems for your home.

 You can also prevent future problems by scheduling a thorough inspection of the home before moving in.
 Poor construction is not covered by insurance, so you will want to inspect the foundation before you are responsible for it.
 If your inspector determines the foundation to be poorly built, you should strongly consider passing on the home.